uds-psl/coq-library-undecidability/theories/FOL/Proofmode/README.md

 opam repo add coq-released https://coq.inria.fr/opam/released opam install . --deps-only
 ```
-Once you are done with this, you can build the demos and their dependencies using:
+Once you are done with this, you can build the proof mode using:
 ```
 cd theories
-make FOL/Reification/DemoPA.vo
-make FOL/Reification/DemoPAExtensional.vo
+make FOL/Proofmode/Proofmode.vo
 ```

 ## Usage